sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 1) Follow the instructions here: https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/setup.
 There you will see how to add a URL pointing to Adafruit's repository of board extensions.

 2) Then continue with https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-with-arduino-ide, and see how to make the Feather M0 WiFi board selectable under the **Tools** menu, and how to get the Blink sketch to run.
+ - If you have issues uploading to the Feather M0, click the RST button twice (double-click) to get back into the bootloader.

 ## 1.6 Install Library Dependencies